knobs-dials/straceD/README.md

 ## straceD

-Meant as an automatic 'what programs are making my drives churn so hard, and why
+Meant as an automatic 'what programs are making my drives churn so hard, and why?'

 More technically, it periodically checks for processes that are in D state (uninterruptable sleep, typically "waiting on IO" and then usually "waiting on disk"), straces them if they keep doing that for nontrivial time, and stops stracing (and gives a summary) when they stop doing so.